 Difficult times for banks.
 The existing business models are becoming less and less profitable and the new business models are either specified by the regulator or demanded by the customers.
 Gone are the days when banks could be successful as universal banks.
-A special business model has developed not least based on regulatory requirements that could again become a source of income for banks, which at the same time establishes them as an important pillar of society.
+A special business model (Banking as a Service) has developed not least based on regulatory requirements that could again become a source of income for banks, which at the same time establishes them as an important pillar of society.

 This applies to the provision of infrastructure and services not only to private customers but also to Fintechs, banks and specialist institutions.
 This sounds little disruptive at first, but on closer inspection it is.
 But let’s look at the development historically: